Regularity of the density of states for random Dirac operators: Introduction

-In this paper, we consider the random Dirac-like operators for which we proved Anderson localization in the gap of the unperturbed operator in~\cite{BCZ}.
-One important physical meaning of these operators is the study of graphene.
-We use the Wegner estimate proven in \cite{BCZ} to get the Lipschitz regularity of the density of states.
-We use a -- to our knowledge -- new method using the Helffer-Sj\"{o}strand formula to get the result.
-Such a result is usually called ``Lipchitz regularity of the integrated density of states'', the integrated density of states being the distribution function of the density of states measure.
-Nevertheless, since our operator is not bounded from below, it is not possible to define the distribution function in the usual way.
+We look again at the model of \onlinecite{BCZ}.
+We assume that a periodic potential creates an energy bandgap, so that the graphene is a semiconductor~\cite{DOW}.
+We perturb this gapped Hamiltonian with a random potential, which represents the effect of impurities in the sample.
+We use the Wegner estimate proven in~\onlinecite{BCZ} to get the Lipschitz regularity of the density of states.
+As we will explain in Remark~\ref{theremark}, several standard methods used for the density of states cannot be directly adapted to the case of Dirac operators.
+We use the Helffer-Sj\"{o}strand formula to get the result, as it has been used in different settings by Klopp and Raikov\cite{KR}, Germinet and Klein~\cite{GKcompre}, or Hislop~\cite{His}.
+We prove that this method can be adapted to the case of random Dirac operators, which implies to prove an adapted Combes-Thomas inequality (Property~\ref{ct-trace}).
+Such a result is usually called ``Lipschitz regularity of the integrated density of states'', the integrated density of states being the cumulative distribution function of the density of states measure.
+Nevertheless, our operator is not bounded from below and, conversely to Schrödinger operators with Gaussian potentials~\cite{FLM} \cite{HLMW} \cite{FHLM}, finite -volume operators have infinitely many eigenvalues below any real number.
+It is thus not possible to define the cumulative distribution function in the usual way.
 Hence, our results will be formulated in terms of the density of states measure.

-In section 2, we present the model and give the result.
-In section 3 is given the proof of the theorem.
-In section 4, we prove that another way to define the density of states gives the same value.
-In appendix, we give a proof of a Combes-Thomas estimate.
+In Section~\ref{sec:2}, we present the model and give the result.
+In Section~\ref{sec:3} is given the proof of the theorem.
+In Section~\ref{sec:4}, we prove that another way to define the density of states gives the same value.
+In Appendix~\ref{sec:app}, we give a proof of a Combes-Thomas estimate.